2degrees Reaches Milestone of 100,000 Broadband Customers

 “We’re seeing this translate in the numbers.
 This year alone we’ve seen our average acquisition rate increase by 39%,” said Mark.

-IDC data showed that 2degrees was the biggest gainer in the broadband market in the year to June 2019 – highlighting a five percent increase - versus the year prior increasing marketing share by 0.6%.
+IDC data showed that 2degrees was the biggest gainer in the broadband market in the year to June 2019 – highlighting a 25 per cent increase - versus the year prior increasing market share by 0.9 percentage points.

 Find out more about 2degrees broadband offering here: https://www.2degreesmobile.co.nz/broadband/